Toorale National Park

 Heritage Interpretation Strategy

 Heritage Interpretation Plan

 Office of Environment and Heritage

-Collaborating with the Aboriginal Joint Management Committee, NPWS and the OEH, GML and Trigger Design developed design concepts and content to enhance visitor experiences of the park.
+Collaborating with the Aboriginal Joint Management Committee, NPWS and the OEH, GML developed design concepts and content to enhance visitor experiences of the park.

 In partnership with the Traditional Owners, we worked together to tell stories of Country—selecting a detail of an artwork depicting a giant water serpent by Kurnu-Baakandji Elder, Badger Bates.
 The materiality of the interpretive signage echoes the character of the land and its remoteness.
 Stories about Aboriginal life and pastoralism on Toorale Homestead and station, and on the Darling River, are brought to life.